 Article applies to: Platinum Octopre, Platinum Octopre LE

 Most notable is the pre-amp designs.
 They are similar in performance but not identical.
 The original OctoPre is a typical Class A Platinum design, (based around a 737 Rhom transistor) the LE is an op-amp design closer to the idea of the original FF Green series.
-Both are solid state, have extended bandwidth (up to at least 180kHz at the top end) and sound transparent, but there is a subtle character difference; the original OctoPre has the edge in being more forgiving if you want to slam the pre's hard (but more 2nd order harmonic distortion as a result).
+Both are solid-state, have extended bandwidth (up to at least 180kHz at the top end) and sound transparent, but there is a subtle character difference; the original OctoPre has the edge in being more forgiving if you want to slam the pre's hard (but more 2nd order harmonic distortion as a result).
 The LE op-amp runs in a Class A mode (though is not true Class A) and is super-clean, but if you slam it hard will sound more transparent, (less 2nd order overall so less forgiving if you push it.)
 Hence if super-clean appeals LE has the edge, but if you like to drive a lot of level and are not obsessed with total linearity the transistor-based OctoPre is the way to go.

-Aside from the pre design, the LE does not have a dynamics (compressor/limiter), control on each channel and only supports 44.1 and 48KHz sample via ADAT Lightpipe.
+Aside from the preamp design, the LE does not have a dynamics (compressor/limiter), control on each channel and only supports 44.1 and 48KHz sample via ADAT Lightpipe.
 The Octopre supports 44.1-96KHz and, depending on the ADC card you fit in it, can output in AES, S/PDIF and ADAT Lightpipe format.
 Other differences:

--The Octopre has 48V phantom power switches on each channel whereas 48V phantom is globally switched in and out on the LE.
+-The Octopre has 48V phantom power switches on each channel whereas the 48V phantom is globally switched in and out on the LE.

--The Octopre supports 16, 20 and 24 bit conversion whereas the LE is fixed at 24 bit.
+-The Octopre supports 16, 20 and 24-bit conversion whereas the LE is fixed at 24 bit.

--The Octopre has line in and out connections on 25 pin D-sub connectors whereas the Octopre LE has them on balanced 1/4" jack sockets (both have XLR inputs for mics)
+-The Octopre has line-in and out connections on 25 pin D-sub connectors whereas the Octopre LE has them on balanced 1/4" jack sockets (both have XLR inputs for mics)